 Victorique’s development is evidently seen throughout the series.
 From her strong, socially aloof role, dense nature and tsundere character, the show doesn’t have a hard time to make her metamorphosis, transforming her into a sentimental, loving girl, and good friend to Kujo.
 It’s all because the existence of her past that makes the whole thing different from its small scale plot from the beginning.
 Kujo, on the other hand, despite delivering a fair volume of dialogue to solve a particular mystery, he remains static with his character.
 He possesses a simple disposition but most of the time looks so dumb and annoying in front of Victorique until I learned to appreciate him in the near finale.

 The weak point of the series is the inability to provide the supporting cast a decent role to build up the plot.
 There’s too much spotlight for both Kujo and Victorique, but others seem to add small amount of time on screen and none of them make essence.
-For instance, Avril’s love interest towards Kujo is fun to watch and she entertained me with her flirtatious annoying appeal but only exists for the sake of romance and in reality, she doesn’t contribute a fair amount of role for the large scale plot.
-I also had a problem with Marquis de Blois’ existence which doesn’t appeal to most part of the story, that is, he lacks exposure as the main antagonist.
+For instance, Avril’s love interest towards Kujo is fun to watch.
+She is quite entertaining with her flirtatious annoying appeal but only exists for the sake of romance and in reality, she doesn’t contribute a fair amount of role for the large scale plot.
+I also have a problem with Marquis de Blois’ existence which doesn’t appeal to the most part of the story, that is, he lacks exposure as the main antagonist.
 I was a little confused as to his whereabouts and I only knew him as a power-thirsty old man who wants to rule everything in front of him.

 Overall, Gosick is an average mystery anime I could easily find along the corner.
 It could have been a potentially masterpiece work if the series consistently follows the adventurous sequence of the two main leads.
 The routinely problem-solving approach would be much entertaining than incorporating a large scope of plot that centers on Victorique’s family issue which is depicted in a rushed manner.
 Nevertheless, I still enjoyed the 24-episode anime series.
 The romance part is worth watching which makes the series a lot more special.
 I still recommend it for those who seek a not-so-deep mystery fiction that is made with a basic mentality.
 However, if you’re a hardcore mystery enthusiast, Gosick isn’t something to get hooked up with.